 150-200 yards: These are the most dangerous holes because of the temptation to go for it.
 Put your long irons away, and find a nice safe landing area short of the green.
 These holes, if well managed, are still great par opportunities because your pitch shots should be very short.

 200 yards or more: Strangely, I like these holes better for our plan because there is less temptation to go for it.
 Find a safe landing area that will give you a nice angle into the green.
 There’s no requirement that you hit your 7I from the tee: if the best landing area is 140 yards away, hit your 8I followed by a 60 yard pitch.
-Remember that the angle of your approach can be every bit as important as the distance.
+Remember that the safety of your target area can be every bit as important as the distance.

 300-330 yards: These holes will provide excellent opportunities to make a par, but you will need to focus on good decision making and course management.
 After a good tee shot, you will have 150-180 yards left.
 On the short end, you may consider hitting another 7I straight into the green.
 If there’s not too much trouble by the green, or if you’re hitting the ball very well, this can be a great choice.
 If you’re too far out or don’t have the confidence, consider your best wedge distance, the safest landing area, and the best angle into the green when planning your second shot.